syncfusion-content/javascript-docs/js/PivotChart/Multiple-Axis.md

 * **rowIndex**: Specifies the index of the row where the axis is associated.
 * **columnIndex**: Specifies the index of the column where the axis is associated.
 * **opposedPosition**: Specifies whether to render the axis at the opposite side of its default position.
-* **labelFormat**: Provides custom formatting for axis label and supports all standard formatting type of numerical and date time values.
+* **labelFormat**: Provides custom formatting for axis label and supports all standard formatting types of numerical and date time values.
 * **title**: You can customize the title of the axis by the following properties.
        * **enableTrim**: Specifies whether to trim the axis title when it exceeds the chart area or the maximum width of the title.
        * **maximumTitleWidth**: When the title exceeds the maximum width, the title gets trimmed by setting enableTrim to true.